Looking after your neighbor requires

 above all human qualities.

-Mon Veilleur & Moi allows direct contact between isolated people, the elderly
+Mon Veilleur & Moi allows direct contact between people who feel isolated, the elderly

-or whose autonomy is reduced, with people who want to take care of their well-being at home.
+or whose autonomy is reduced, and people who want to take care of their well-being at home.

-These “Watchmen”, motivated by multigenerational values of mutual aid, improve
+These “Watchmen” (students, active or retired), motivated by multigenerational values of mutual aid, improve

 the daily life of their “Hosts” by providing simple, paid or volunteer services.